 The City of Canada Bay is one of the few Council areas in Sydney where Coastal Saltmarsh vegetation communities still survive.
 This assemblage of salt tolerant species grows in the inter-tidal zone, usually behind a band of protective mangroves.
 Coastal Saltmarsh is listed as an Endangered Ecological Community under the NSW Biodiversity Conservation Act 2016.

 This vegetation community occurs in the intertidal zone on the shores of estuaries and lagoons.
 In the City of Canada Bay it is frequently found on the landward side of mangrove stands.
 Saltmarsh in the City of Canada Bay is characterised by Sea Rush (Juncus kraussii), Samphire (Sarcocornia quinqueflora), Salt Couch (Sporobolus virginicus), (Ficinia nodosa), Austral Seablite (Suaeda australis) and Coast Couch (Zoysia macrantha).

-While much more common in the Sydney Basin (particularly in the north east and south east), sandstone woodland and coastal heaths are considered to be locally significant in the City of Canada Bay, due to their originally restricted distribution on the headlands and peninsulas fronting the Parramatta River.
+While more common in the north-east and south-east of the in the Sydney Basin, sandstone woodland and coastal heaths are considered to be locally significant in the City of Canada Bay, due to their originally restricted distribution on the headlands and peninsulas fronting the Parramatta River.

-Today, there remain only the smallest fragments of these vegetation communities, situated mainly around the Iron Cove foreshore and in tiny pockets through Chiswick, Abbotsford and Cabarita.
+Today, there remains small fragments of these precious vegetation communities, situated mainly around the Iron Cove foreshore and in tiny pockets through Chiswick, Abbotsford and Cabarita.

 Narrow-leaf Wilsonia (Wilsonia backhousii), is a saltmarsh herb that is only known to occur in two locations in the Sydney Basin, one of which is in the City of Canada Bay.
 Wilsonia is a perennial mat forming herb with white flowers.